sajalsaini/github-demo/README.md

 # github-demo
-For testing new things on Github
+For testing new things on Github and learning Github.